 Additionally, in the UK parents are expected to select a health service for the level of illness, putting pressure on parents to make a decision, during a potentially stressful time, about when to access health services and at what level.
 If health professionals are to prevent more avoidable child deaths, we need to know more about what affects the decisions that parents and professionals make when a child is sick before they are admitted to hospital.

-We invite parents who live in the East Midlands (Nottinghamshire, Derbyshire, Lincolnshire, Leicestershire, Northamptonshire, Rutland) to take part in this study.
+We invite parents across the whole of England to take part in this study.

 We appreciate that it may not be easy to talk about these experiences, particularly if the outcome was not positive.
 The purpose of this project is to learn from people’s experiences, so that best practice can be shared and solutions found to the problems faced by parents and professionals.
 We therefore value your input to help improve the services offered to children with serious infectious illness.